helloworld201212/helloworld201212/README.md

-# 👋 Hello, I'm Rica Gin A. Mojado
+#  Hello 👋, I'm Rica Gin A. Mojado

-### BSIT Student | Aspiring Web & System Developer
+### 📚 BSIT Student | Aspiring Web & System Developer
-Student at Caraga State University - Cabadbaran Campus
+📌 Student at Caraga State University - Cabadbaran Campus

 🌱 I’m currently learning and working on projects related to Web Development, PHP, and Machine Learning.
+🤝 Looking to collaborate on impactful web applications or open-source projects.

 ---